Always have a plan. Always.

 - Informed – Those who are neither responsible, accountable, or consulted; but told.

 Use whatever tool you want, but you do need to explicitly write down the names of individuals for each part of your plan.
-Avoid naming groups such as partners; if I can’t identify a person I usually view that as a red-flag and something that needs to be followed up on.
+Avoid naming groups such as partners; if a plan can’t identify a person the plan is soft, and there better be a date on the Plan (see below) that makes it clear when the person will be identified.

-It is really helpful (and I’ve found it liberating) to also write down explicitly who’s NOT accountable.
+It is really helpful and liberating to also write down explicitly who’s NOT accountable.
 The “Informed” bucket is great for this.
 If Sally is responsible for widget A and widget A has no dependencies with widget B Sally will actually find it liberating if she knows the people responsible for widget B don’t expect or want her opinion or help.